Home

 "More Pleasing on the Eye"

-The need for improving composition is very much a case of subjective judgement.
 There is no "correct" composition, although there are guidelines which have been compiled based upon experience and drawn from images that are very popular and considered pleasing on the eye.

 If you are not satisfied with the composition of a photograph then shoot it again if you can.
 This illustration shows how to use digital imaging to handle those situations where a retake is just not possible.